Cruise ships dock close to the center of town. The terminal has few facilities.

 Also plenty of trishaws are available for town tours.
 10 USD per hour.

-3 kms north of the port is the old harbour of Paotere.
-Paotere is the harbour in the north of Makassar where traditional Buginese sailing boats (pinisiq) load and unload their cargo.
+3 kms north of the port is the old harbor of Paotere.
+Paotere is the harbor in the north of Makassar where traditional Buginese sailing boats (pinisiq) load and unload their cargo.
 It is fascinating to see the boat workers running across narrow wooden planks from the dock to the boats carrying unbelievably large loads

 Dine on a delicious mix of Chinese, Sulawesi and local cuisines, take a stroll along the mid-city waterfront